rossprogram/rossprogram.github.io/counselors/index.md

 earlier than the official starting date and to continue working for the duration of the summer session.

 If interested, [please apply](to-apply/). <br>
-Many well-qualified students have applied for counselor positions.
-Only a few spot remain open.
+NOTE: Many well-qualified students have applied for counselor positions. <br>
+&nbsp; &nbsp; Only a few spot remain open.

 ## Application Requirements